-If you opt for the latter, bear in mind that you are taking on the additional risk associated with the third party selling the derivatives.
+If you opt for the latter, bear in mind you are taking on the additional risk associated with the third party selling the derivatives.

 - Gold shares and funds

-You can invest in the shares of companies involved in the gold business – including miners and distributors.
+You can invest in the shares of companies involved in the gold business, including miners and distributors.

-However, before considering this approach, it’s worth bearing in mind that the price of these shares and funds depends on more than the price of gold.
+But before considering this approach, it’s worth bearing in mind the price of these shares and funds depends on more than the price of gold.